nsbgn/dotfiles/README.md

     from source if there is a good reason.
 Software that is in the repositories of both Alpine and Debian has my preference.

--   A barebones theme, using mellow, cozy colours (such as saffron, brown, terracotta, olive, khaki, rust, charcoal) so as to avoid looking clinical.
+-   A barebones theme, black on white, using mellow, cozy colours for highlights (such as saffron, brown, terracotta, olive, khaki, rust, charcoal).
 Easy on the eyes without fancy effects.

-Right now, where I deviate from Debian is `keyd`, `lf`, `lisgd`, `aerc`, `delta`, `htmlq`, `himalaya`, `neovim`.
+Right now, where I deviate from Debian is `keyd`, `lf`, `delta`, `htmlq`, `himalaya`, `neovim`.

 To do: